San Francisco Itinerary: 3 Days with Kids

 3 DAYS IN SAN FRANCISCO ITINERARY: DAY 3

 Be sure to get going early this morning and make your first stop Liguria Bakery.
-(Staying fueled with good food is important when visiting San Francisco with kids!)
 By going first thing, you’ll hopefully manage to pick up some delicious focaccia before they run out.
 Then, head over to Coit Tower for a gorgeous view of the city.
 Don’t forget to appreciate the beautiful Diego Rivera fresco!

 After you’ve seen the city from above, head down to the water.
 Hopefully you’ve managed to reserve tickets to Alcatraz in advance.
 If you have, head over to Pier 33 to catch your ferry.
 Our kids were fascinated by the audio tour of the old prison, and we all loved the refreshing and salty Bay air.
-(If you have extra time in the city, consider doing the tour that combines Alcatraz and Angel Island.
-It’s a wonderful, day-long outing for the whole family!)
+(If you love being on the water, check out this San Francisco Bay sunset cruise!)

 After playing at the park for a while, stop for some delicious Bi-Rite ice cream.
 Salted caramel is the most popular, and for good reason.
 If you’re okay with just one or two flavors for everyone to share, skip the line to get a cone and go straight to the front to purchase pints.
 You may also want to walk around the Mission a bit to see some of the fun murals.

-If it’s baseball season, head over to AT&T Park in the evening to check out SF’s beloved Giants play.
+If it’s baseball season, head over to Oracle Park in the evening to check out SF’s beloved Giants play.
 There are plenty of cheap tickets available if you don’t mind being high up.
 You’ll still be rewarded with one of the prettiest views in baseball!
 Plus, there are plenty of places to eat inside the stadium, so grab dinner there.
+(If you’re big baseball fans, check out this behind-the-scenes tour of Oracle Park.)

 If it’s not baseball season, or if baseball isn’t your thing, head over to Twin Peaks instead.
 If it’s clear, you’ll get to enjoy a spectacular view of the city.
 It will be crowded, but worth it.
 Another option is Bernal Heights, which has a short hike and a fun swing that makes it feel like you’re flying over the city.
 Hopefully, you’ll catch a glorious sunset over the Bay to round out your 3 days in San Francisco itinerary.